 Sticky belt setup

 The sticky belt setup was used to examine the two seed metering devices used in this study.
-The experimental setup consists of sticky belt, metering unit assembly and power transmission system (electric motor with speed controller).
+The experimental setup consists of a sticky belt, metering unit assembly, and power transmission system (electric motor with speed controller).
 For the preparation of the grease belt, a 60 cm width conveyor belt was taken.
 It was mounted on two rollers of diameter 10 cm, with 4 m.
-The rollers were powered by variable speed of the belt.
-The setup is shown in Fig.7.
+The rollers were powered by the variable speed of the belt (Fig. 7).